Susan Neiman: Evil in Modern Thought

-Evil in Modern Thought writes the history of modern philosophy as a series of responses to the existence of evil – that which, whether in the form of innocent suffering or human action intentionally causing it, "threatens our sense of the sense of the world".
+Evil in Modern Thought writes the history of modern philosophy as a series of responses to the existence of evil – that which, whether in the form of innocent suffering or human action intentionally causing it, "threatens our sense of the sense of the world."
 Neiman argues that the problem of evil provides a better framework than epistemology for understanding the history of philosophy because it includes a wider range of texts, forms a link between metaphysics and ethics, and is more faithful to philosophers' stated concerns.
 Indeed, Neiman believes that evil, by challenging the intelligibility of the world as a whole, lies at the root of all philosophical inquiry.

 The book explores the period from the early Enlightenment to the late 20th century through discussions of philosophers who often figure in traditional histories of philosophy, such as Leibniz, Kant, Hegel, Nietzsche, and Schopenhauer, as well ones who do not, such as Pierre Bayle, Sigmund Freud, Albert Camus, Emmanuel Levinas, and Hannah Arendt.
 Neiman groups thinkers around two basic distinctions: one between those who believe in a guiding order beyond appearances and those who think that sensory experience is all we have for orientation; and another between those who believe we must try to understand evil and those who maintain that doing so would be immoral on the grounds that any explanation of evil would be tantamount to its justification.

+The book has been translated into more than ten languages and has received reviews in many outlets, including The New York Times, The New York Review of Books, the Times Literary Supplement, The Wall Street Journal, and The New Republic.
+The reviews were mostly positive.
+Jonathan Rée, writing for the TLS, called Neiman " not only a fine analyst but an acute stylist too, both scintillating and self-disciplined."
+In The Wall Street Journal, Damon Linker writes: "Life is lived – and tentative meaning is forged – in the border zone between sense and senselessness: That is the lesson of this profound and provocative book.
+It is a lesson worth pondering as weprepare to commemorate Sept.
+11 and to revisit the question of why such horrors happen in the first place."
+Edward Rothstein, in The New York Times, was more ambivalent.
+Though he concedes that Neiman "eloquently outlines" the efforts of philosophers to account for evil, he finds her "condescending" in discussing those who called the 9/11 terrorist attacks "evil."